One of the criminals hanging beside him scoffed, “So you’re the Messiah, are you? Prove it by saving yourself—and us, too, while you’re at it!”

 And Jesus replied, “I assure you, today you will be with me in paradise” (Luke 23.39-43).NLT

 Today is Good Friday, the most sacred day of the year and the turning point in history.
+Yet here we are in the midst of plague and it certainly doesn’t feel like today is the turning point of anything.
 Why is it the turning point?
 Because God himself has moved to redeem us from our slavery to the power of Sin.
 Our sin got us booted from paradise as our first ancestors arrogantly sought to be equal to God.
 Today the Son of God makes our reentrance into paradise possible.
 He does so in complete agreement and perfect obedience to God the Father’s will, and by giving up his equality with God in utter humility so that we might be saved.

 On the cross, Jesus, God become human, is giving himself for us in self-sacrificial love to end our alienation from God and deal a decisive blow to the dark powers.
 This has always been enigmatic and paradoxical to us.
 It doesn’t look like Jesus is reigning as king from the cross.
 It doesn’t look like the evil powers have been defeated.
 It looks just the opposite!
 And it often looks that way in our lives and the world in which we live.
 With the powers of Evil so active, how can our Christian faith proclaim the defeat of these dark powers?
 We aren’t told how it all works, just that the powers of Evil have been defeated.
 Listen to St. Paul:

 You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.
 He canceled the record of the charges against us and took it away by nailing it to the cross.
 In this way, he disarmed the spiritual rulers and authorities.
 He shamed them publicly by his victory over them on the cross (Colossians 2.13-15).NLT